 In 2019, Germany’s Hossein Ensan faded the second-largest field in WSOP Main Event history when he topped 8,569 runners to win the Main Event bracelet and $10 million in cash.

-The WSOP recently announced it will host a special hybrid Main Event championship that starts online and includes an international pool and a domestic US pool of players.
-Although there won’t be a WSOP Europe Main Event champ in 2020, the WSOP will still crown a 2020 champion in Las Vegas.
+During the pandemic of 2020, the WSOP hosted a special hybrid Main Event championship that began online with an international pool and a domestic US pool of players.
+Although there won’t be a WSOP Europe Main Event champ in 2020, the WSOP crowned a 2020 champion in Las Vegas when Damian Salas from Argentina won the special installment.

 WSOP Expansion to Europe and Asia